Locations:

 What is the difference between aspiration and biopsy?

-Both aspirations and biopsies are procedures to test your bone marrow.
-An aspiration takes a sample of the liquid part of your bone marrow.
-A biopsy takes a sample of the solid, spongy part of your bone marrow.
+Both are procedures to test your bone marrow.
+The difference is that a bone marrow aspiration takes a sample of the liquid part of your bone marrow.
+A bone marrow biopsy takes a sample of the solid, spongy part of your bone marrow.
+Often, providers do a bone marrow biopsy when they do a bone marrow aspiration.

 Advertisement